jestjs/jest/docs/Configuration.md

 Default: `false`

-This option tell to jest that all imported modules in your tests should be me mocked, it means that the module will have a replacement implementation, but the shape will be the same as original module.
+This option tells Jest that all imported modules in your tests should be mocked automatically.
+All modules used in your tests will have a replacement implementation, keeping the API surface.

 Example: